Note: UVA's student COVID-19 vaccine information is available for review here.

 How to Apply

-To be eligible for the program, a student must be in good academic standing with a GPA of at least 3.5 in a college prep curriculum and be a rising high school junior or senior in the summer of 2023.
-Applications for summer 2023 have now closed.
+To be eligible for the program, a student must be in good academic standing with an unweighted GPA of at least 3.5 in a college prep curriculum and be a rising high school junior or senior in the summer of 2024 (students must be at least 15 years of age by the first day of the program and no more than 19 years of age by the last day of the program).

 The following materials must be submitted to be considered for admission to UVA Advance: